kastleghost/simplebot/README.md

 ### 4. Registering Commands:
 > **NOTE:**<br>
-> To register commands we use [axios](https://axios-http.com/docs/intro) to query and post to Discord API<br>
+> To register commands we use [axios](https://axios-http.com/docs/intro) to query and post to Discord API.<br>
-> Secrets are stored in .env which uses [dotenv](https://www.npmjs.com/package/dotenv)<br>
+> Secrets are stored in .env which uses [dotenv](https://www.npmjs.com/package/dotenv).<br>
-> [!TIP]
-> Global commands could take up to 1 hour to create, delete or modify on guilds.
-If you need to update a command quickly for testing you can create it as a guild command.
 - On local machine, create a new directory separate from lambda_files
   - run `npm i axios dotenv`
 - update the **.env** file with your BOT TOKEN, APP ID, and GUILD ID
 - run `node register.js` script
+> **TIP:**<br>
+> Global commands could take up to 1 hour to create, delete or modify on guilds.
+If you need to update a command quickly for testing you can create it as a guild command.

 ## Optionals:
 If you plan on using DynamoDB run `npm i @aws-sdk/client-dynamodb`